 So now we have a situation where the cheaper products like apartments are still attracting demand and achieving good prices.
 Throughout inner and middle ring Sydney, there are many dozens of suburbs where the median house price is sharply down but the median apartment price is strongly up.

-So where are all these Australians who are so afflicted by falling property prices that they’re going to hide their money under their beds and not spent.
+So where are all these Australians who are so afflicted by falling property prices?
 Outside of Sydney (but not all of Sydney) and Darwin, they really don’t exist.

 And this is reflected in multiple surveys.
 The latest Westpac poll shows consumer confidence is up and is specifically not affected by all the negative media about house prices.
 The ME survey indicated most Australians expect house prices to stay solid or to rise this year and the Momentum Wealth survey found investors are planning to buy, with Perth and Brisbane their No.1 targets.

 I think these thoughts from veteran real estate analyst Michael Matusik are also relevant: “It is somewhat sobering to find that the majority aren’t that caught up in all the incessant real estate chat.
 To most a house is their home and not something that needs a lot of day-to-day analysis or comment.
 The majority just roll their eyes at the daily house price indices.
 I am in that crowd.”